Belsay: Landmarks

 The main structure, a three-storey rectangular pele tower with rounded turrets and battlements, was constructed about 1370, and was the home of the Middleton family.
-In 1614 Thomas Middleton built a new manor house attached to the tower.
-A west wing was added in 1711 but was later largely demolished in 1872 by Sir Arthur Middleton when the remainder of the house was considerably altered.
+In 1614, Thomas Middleton built a new manor house attached to the tower.
+A west wing was added in 1711 but was largely demolished in 1872 by Sir Arthur Middleton when the remainder of the house was considerably altered.

 The castle was abandoned as a residence by the family in the early 19th century when Sir Charles Monck built Belsay Hall close by.
-It is administered by English Heritage and is open the public.

 Belsay Hall is a 19th-century country mansion and a Grade I listed building.
 The house was built between 1810 and 1817 for Sir Charles Monck (then of Belsay Castle close by).
 Sir Charles himself was the designer of the building.
-It is a notable and early classical building.
+It is a notable early classical building.
 The house measures 100 ft square with a lower kitchen wing attached to the north side.
 It is in two storeys.
 The hall was the residence of the Middleton family until 1962.

+Belsay Castle and Belsay Hall are administered by English Heritage and are open the public.

 15th-century Bitchfield Tower and Shortflatt Tower are in the parish.